The 2017 Songfest Showcase Concert will be held Saturday, April 8, 2017 @ 7:00 pm.

-Submissions for Eventide’s New England Songwriting Competition are open!
+Submissions for Eventide’s New England Songwriting Competition have closed!

 Judge’s Choice (Sarah Swain) – opportunity to perform at Cape Cod Women’s Music Festival on Sunday, May 13, 2017 (*female songwriters only)